|

 Machines

-Sat, Jul 29, 2017 9:00 AM
+Dutmers at the Dennos Museum Sat, Jul 29, 2017 9:00 AM

 The textile industry has been booming in Western India since the 1960s, evolving with little regard for its labor force.
 This nightmarish exposé uses footage collected primarily from a factory in Gujarat to take us behind the scenes to expose the harsh conditions laborers endure, and uses intimate first person interviews to demonstrate the impact on health and home life.
 Jain’s film is as disturbing as it is an impressive work of art, blurring the dark colors of the maze-like warehouse interior with the workers stained with dye, contrasting the stark light outside with light from the few unreachably high windows.
 “Machines” provides a tragically beautiful way for us to take notice of a problem seemingly worlds away from the reach of Western civilization.